jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 		    nn.Linear(4096, 2))

 {% endhighlight %}
 After training for 20 epoches with data augmentation, we get an accuracy of 98.7% on the testing set.
-Cool!

 Step two - Rank the filters
 -------
-To compute the Taylor criteria, we need to perform a Forward+Backward pass on out dataset (or on a smaller part of it if it's too large. but since we have only 2000 images lets use that).
+To compute the Taylor criteria, we need to perform a Forward+Backward pass on our dataset (or on a smaller part of it if it's too large. but since we have only 2000 images lets use that).

 Now we need to somehow get both the gradients and the activations for convolutional layers.
 In PyTorch we can register a hook on the gradient computation, so a callback is called when they are ready:
 {% highlight python %}

-for layer, (name, module) in enumerate(self.model.features._modules.items()): x = module(x)
+for layer, (name, module) in enumerate(self.model.features._modules.items()):
+	x = module(x)
 	if isinstance(module, torch.nn.modules.conv.Conv2d):
 		x.register_hook(self.compute_rank)
 		self.activations.append(x)
 		self.activation_to_layer[activation_index] = layer
 		activation_index += 1

 {% endhighlight %}